spywhere/Javatar/README.md

 ====

+### Project Settings
+Project Settings section contains per-project settings.
+Currently, Javatar supported only 1 settings, `Set Source Folder`.

+##### Set Source Folder
+As default, Javatar will specified a default package (mostly) based-on current working folder or folder contains current working file (more details on next section).
+Many projects might use multiple folders and some of them are not source folder.
+Set source folder helps solve this issue by let you select which folder to specified as Source Folder (or default package as Javatar use).

+===

 ###  Default Package Detection
 Javatar will specify default package with these steps...

+1. Source Folder specified in current project file (when open project)
-1. Project folder in your project file (when open project or folder)
+2. Project folder in current project file (when open project or folder)
-2. Folder contains current file (when open file)
+3. Folder contains current file (when open file)
-3. Specify current package as `(Unknown Package)`
+4. Specify current package as `(Unknown Package)`

 Javatar will refuse to create packages or classes within unknown package.
 In this case, mostly because current file is not on the disk yet.